Zach McKinstry Player Props: Tigers vs. Twins

 Twins Pitching Rankings

+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins have a 3.56 team ERA that ranks third across all league pitching staffs.
+- The Twins have a 3.61 team ERA that ranks third among all MLB pitching staffs.

-- Twins pitchers combine to allow the second-fewest home runs in baseball (67 total, one per game).
+- Twins pitchers combine to surrender 70 home runs (one per game), the fifth-fewest in the league.

+- De Leon makes his first start of the season for the Twins.

+- The 30-year-old right-hander came out of the bullpen in his most recent outing this season, one of 10 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.